spiral/docs/orm/basics.md

 }
 ```

-As you can see most of Record properties are really similar to `DataEntity` as can be configured same way, however we have few additional things we have to remember.
+As you can see most of the Record properties are really similar to `DataEntity` as can be configured same way, however we have few additional things we have to remember.

 #### Schema
-The most important part of any Record models is it's schema.
-Schema declares what columns you would like to see in associated table and, in addition to that, contains set of record [relations] (relations.md).
+The most important part of any Record model is it's schema property.
+Schema declares what columns you would like to see in associated table and, in addition to that, defines set of record [relations] (relations.md).
 In this tutorial we are going to stick to columns only.

-Since we are creating model for new (non existed table) we would need to declare primary key, we can do it same way as in DBAL Schema Writers by assigning type "primary" or "bigPrimary".
+Since we are creating model for new (non existed table) we would need to declare table primary key, we can do it same way as in DBAL Schema Writers by assigning type "primary" or "bigPrimary".

 ```php
 'id'     => 'primary',